BhattacharyaSumit/Style-Transfer-using-Pytorch/README.md

 *Style Transfer* is  a method by which we can transfer the content of one image into the another image or convert to style(background impression) of one image to match that of another.

-This notebook is completed as an assignment and makes use of **Pytorch** for to achieve the goals.
+This notebook is completed as an assignment and makes use of **Pytorch**  to achieve the goals.

 I have used 2 images here -a) An image of Joker (the famous anti-hero) b) A snap of one of the digital posters of the "Matrix" movie.